-Once your LLC has been formed and registered in New Jersey, you then have annual responsibilities as well.
-Each year you must file an Annual Report that needs to be submitted to the division of revenue.
-All LLCs that operate in New Jersey are required to file an Annual report regardless of what their income level may be or how much business activity takes place.
+Once your LLC has been formed and registered in New Jersey, you then have annual responsibilities.
+Each year you must file an annual report that needs to be submitted to the Division of Revenue.
+All New Jersey LLCs are required to file an annual report regardless of what their income levels may be or how much business activity takes place.

-The Annual Reports are due one year after it has been formed and then on the last day of the LLC’s anniversary month each year thereafter.
-For example, if your LLC was approved on October 20th, then you must renew your Annual Report on or before October 31st of the following year and each year after.
+The annual reports are due one year after the LLC has been formed and then on the last day of the LLC’s anniversary month each year after.
+For example, if your LLC was approved on October 20th, then you must renew your annual report on or before October 31st of the following year and each year after.

 7. Additional Business Licenses and Permits

-If you’re LLC plans to purchase goods from other businesses such as wholesalers for the purpose of reselling or manufacturing them, the New Jersey sales taxes can be avoided if the seller is presented with your LLC’s resellers permit.
+If you’re LLC plans to purchase goods from other businesses or individuals for the purpose of reselling or manufacturing them, the New Jersey sales taxes can be avoided if the seller is presented with your LLC’s resellers permit.